phasorpy/phasorpy/docs/index.rst

 Please cite
 `doi: 10.5281/zenodo.13862587 <https://doi.org/10.5281/zenodo.13862587>`_
-if PhasorPy contributes to a project that leads to a publication.
+if PhasorPy contributes to research that leads to a publication.

 Contents
 ========